letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 ## 3.2.
 Wavelet Transform

 If Fourier extracts a wave into a sum of sine and cosine waves, Wavelet generalize that into a family of mother function.
-In this project, we choose TODO: family, because of its fast computation, allow for quick experimentation.
+In this project, we choose Daubechies family, because of its fast computation, allow for quick experimentation.

 ## 3.3.
 Deriving Features from the Frequency Domain